 Encrypt Algorithm Configuration：What kind of encryption strategy to use for encryption and decryption.
 Currently ShardingSphere has two built-in encryption/decryption strategies: AES / MD5.
 Users can also implement a set of encryption/decryption algorithms by implementing the interface provided by Apache ShardingSphere.

-Encryption Table Configuration：Show the ShardingSphere data table which column is used to store cipher column data (cipherColumn), which column is used to store plain text data (plainColumn), and which column users want to use for SQL writing (logicColumn)
+Encryption Table Configuration：Show the ShardingSphere data table which column is used to store cipher column data (cipherColumn) and which column users want to use for SQL writing (logicColumn)

 How to understand